Amba (Mahabharata): Shiva's boon and Amba's death

 The ascetics of Vatsa dissuaded her from the austerities, but Amba maintained her resolve and told them her desire was to be born a man and slay Bhishma to avenge her misery.
 The god Shiva appeared to her and blessed her that she would become a man in her next birth and destroy Bhishma.
 Amba would be born to the king Drupada of Panchala and become a great warrior.
 Amba would remember her previous birth and hatred of Bhishma.
 Pleased with the boon, Amba created a funeral pyre of wood on the banks of the Yamuna and jumped in the fire saying "for Bhishma's destruction!".

 Garland of ever-fresh lotuses

 Another variant narrates that Amba performed austerities and pleased Kartikeya, the god of war and Shiva's son.
-He granted her a garland of ever-fresh lotuses and declared that whoever wore it will destroy Bhishma.
+He granted her a garland of ever-fresh blue lotuses and declared that whoever wore it will destroy Bhishma.
 With this garland, Amba made one more attempt to seek help of many kings and princes to support her in her just cause.
 However, there was no response from anyone of them to help her as they did not want to be on the wrong side of Bhishma.
 In a final effort she approached Drupada but even he declined; in frustration she cast the garland off on a pillar outside Drupada's palace and went for austerities in the forest again.
 While Amba kills herself, no one dares to touch the garland.